You no longer need to wonder if there is Uber in Croatia – as I can tell you there is. I use it all the time.

 If you’re traveling around cities, there is a fixed rate involved.
 This is 1 euro as your starting fare, regardless of where you are traveling to, and then an extra 0.5 euro per kilometer.

 The minimum amount for an Uber journey is 1.5 euros; if you opt for the UberSelect service, then your price increases to 0.6 euros per kilometer, on top of the starting rate.
+There are no extra costs per passenger; you pay for the ride regardless of whether you are alone or in a group.

 Is Uber available in Croatia?

-Yes, Uber is available in Croatia.
+Yes, Uber is in Croatia.
 It operates in most major Croatian cities and some destinations along the Dalmatian coast.

 How does Uber work in Croatia?